otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-navigation.md

 <img src="../resources/img/02/research-task-3.png" width="250" height="444" /> <img src="../resources/img/02/research-task-4.png" width="250" height="444" />

 3. When you navigate to both screens, create a component that displays `Loading...` text.
-When the data is fetched, display the data.
+While the data is being fetched, display the text.

 4. Extend the loading functionality by adding a large `ActivityIndicator` below the `Loading...` text. **Resource:** <https://reactnative.dev/docs/activityindicator>